Photons

 Having many worlds seems needlessly complicated, but other possible outcomes are already a part of the Schrödinger equation.
 Many-worlds just doesn't add an extra step to remove unseen outcomes.

-• Nature is modeled as only a wave, with particles that emerge as excited wave states.
+• Quantum mechanics is describing only a wave, with particles that emerge as excited wave states.

 • Quantum effects are transmitted locally.

-• Measurement branches the wave function into many worlds.
+• Measurement causes decoherence, which isolates different parts of the wave function into "many worlds".

 • Measurement isn't fundamentally random.
 It seems random because a version of you experiences every outcome, and you don't know ahead of time which you you are.